 What will be the value of this challenge?

 How will it help me develop and grow as a person?

-While pursuing a goal, it’s easy to get lost in the details; focusing on irrelevant tasks and activities that provide you with very little long-term value.
-Yes, these activities might seem important in the moment, but what real long-term value do they provide you with?
+While pursuing a goal, it’s easy to get lost in the details.
+It’s easy to focus on trivial tasks and activities that provide you with very little long-term value.
+Yes, these activities might seem important at the moment, but what real long-term value do they provide?

-Yes, of course you might feel as though you are making progress, however this simply will not last.
-Eventually you will realize that things have stagnated, and that is when your motivation levels will plummet into the pits of regret.
+Yes, of course, you might feel as though you’re making progress, but you’re really just keeping yourself busy.
+Eventually, you will realize that things have stagnated, and that is when your motivation will plummet into the pits of regret.